AndrewDarwin/sneaker_central/README.md

 Github link - https://github.com/AndrewDarwin/sneaker_central

 Sneaker Central is a full-stack e-commerce site based around business logic designed for users to purchase sneakers from the store.
-The application’s purpose to create a web shop to sell sneakers.
+The application’s purpose is a web store to sell sneakers.
 The value it provides to users is to offer them a selection of sneakers in a simple, easy to use interface and a secure check-out to purchase them.

 ![](assets/images/sneakercentralmockupnew.jpg)